fanconic/dna_splice_site_prediction/README.md

 ```
 .
 └── src                 # Source code for the experiments
     ├── data            # Data loaders, preprocessing, helper functions
-    └── models              # All models used for our project
+    ├── models          # All models used for our project
+    └── utils           # additional helper functions (e.g. model saver and loader)
 ```

 ### Source Code Directory Tree